Sheree Whitfield On Fight: ‘I Can See Why Porsha Could Have Felt Attacked’

 — AllThingsRH (@AllThingsRH) January 17, 2017

 “By being defensive and then engaging with the agitator, I think she gave some of her power away.
 I am glad that she was able to recognize that she needed to remove herself from the situation when she felt it was escalating.
 That definitely shows that she is learning what her triggers are!
-Power to Porsha for learning when to walk away from Miss Petty Betty Moore, the Master Provoker,” Sheree Whitfield points out in her Bravo blog for The Real Housewives of Atlanta, revealing that she saw Williams walking away as a sign that her anger management classes are working, as she removed herself from a situation that wasn’t ideal for her.
+Power to Porsha for learning when to walk away from Miss Petty Betty Moore, the Master Provoker,” Sheree Whitfield points out in her Bravo blog for The Real Housewives of Atlanta, revealing that she saw Williams walking away as a sign that her anger management classes are working as she removed herself from a situation that wasn’t ideal for her.

 What do you think of Sheree Whitfield’s blog about Porsha’s anger management classes?
-Do you think her walking away proves that it’s working or do you think Williams walked away because she couldn’t keep her cool, as Kenya kept provoking her?
+Do you think her walking away proves that it’s working or do you think Williams walked away because she couldn’t keep her cool as Kenya kept provoking her?

 [Featured Image by Frederick M. Brown/Getty Images]